 PROGRAMME PLANNER vs PROJECT PLANNER

 Creating a programme structure compared to a project structure is often more complex and difficult as there are more variables to consider.
-This often requires the Programme Planner to work agilely alongside the programme to monitor performance and formulate new plans in a short time frame.
+This often requires the Programme Planner to work agilely alongside the program to monitor performance and formulate new plans in a short time frame.